ExtensionEngine/tailor/README.md

 #### Metadata

-Defines the structure of an activity metadata field.
+Defines the structure of the activity metadata field.

 - **key** `String` - Unique key for the field.
 - **type** `String` - Type of the input component used on the client.